li6185377/LKDBHelper-SQLite-ORM/README.md

 @property(strong,nonatomic)NSString* encryptionKey;

-##Basic usage
+## Basic usage

-1 .
-Create a new Objective-C class for your data model
+1. Create a new Objective-C class for your data model

 ```objective-c
 @interface LKTest : NSObject